WSMorrison/The_Dangerous_Maze/README.md

 The purpose of this project is to display the developer's ability to program a Command Line Interface based program.
 The game will play with simple keyboard based commands, allowing the user to select whether they want to continue or quit, and the user can select positions on a grid that may trigger an opponent or not, and the user will benefit from a simulated dice roll that will decide the outcome of any opponent encounter.
 The encounters can result in the loss or gain of a health point, and if the user's health points run out before they find the exit they lose.

-The program will exhibit understanding of the Python pogramming language, functions, nested functions, data type, nested data types, methods, object oriented programming, API usage, and deployment strategies.
+The program will exhibit understanding of the Python pogramming language, functions, nested functions, data types, nested data types, methods, object oriented programming, API usage, and deployment strategies.
 It will also incorporate defensive design, well organized code, and easily readable and understandable user interface.

 # User Experience

 ## Project Targets

-- The game will be able to be played on a computer browser.
+- The game will be able to be played on a computer browser, in a virtual terminal.
 - The game will accept user input.
 - The game will react to user inputs, rejecting bad or duplicate inputs in a pleaseing way.
 - The game will progress in a logical way, and indicate previous guesses.